The product reviewed in this post may no longer be available as it was a limited edition product.

-When using this palette I find that the shades are easy to build up to get an opaque application, I thought they showed off quite well without using any setting spray but when I did use it holy moly it looked so good.
+When using this palette I find that the shades are easy to build up to get an opaque application, I thought they showed off quite well without using any setting spray but when I did use it holy moly they looked so good.

 While this palette is quite bold and may scare some people I feel like I could use this to create some more wearable looks, for example, I created a look using ‘Tajin‘ as my transition and used both ‘Corona‘ and ‘Stay gold‘ on my lid, I put ‘Lime Time’ on my inner corner for a pop of colour.
-This look could be deepened up by using ‘13th floor’ on the outer corner as well as the inner portion of your eye for a halo effect.
+This look could also be deepened up by using ‘13th floor’ on the outer corner as well as the inner portion of your eye for a halo effect.

-Final Thoughts –
+Final Thoughts & Recommendations

 If your not a person who likes bold colours this may not be your cup of tea and If you prefer matte eyeshadows you probably won’t either.
 But if you are the type of person who loves bright or bold colours and likes metallic eyeshadows this might be right up your alley.

-I also think the price point for this palette is great, the packaging isn’t like UD’s usual heavy duty plastic packaging, I guess to keep the cost down they decided to go with cardboard packaging but this makes the price point better.
+I also think the price point for this palette is great, the packaging isn’t like UD’s usual heavy duty plastic or metal packaging, I guess to keep the cost down they decided to go with cardboard packaging but this makes the price point better.
 I was super surprised to see that it was around $60 Australian Dollars on Mecca.com.au, Its great considering most UD palettes start at around $80 here.